Immiora/the-narrow/wiki/people/NathalieBeaumont.md

 Very little records of her work left, according to Dr. [Martinet Stoker](MartinetStoker): missing journals and correspondence.

 According to [Martinet Stoker](MartinetStoker): rulers at the time did not appreciate this type of research.
 Accused Natalie of treason.
+Imprisoned for life.